The Rouget Waterfall in Sixt-Fer-à-Cheval: The Queen of the Alps

 Why is the Cascade du Rouget unmissable?

-Gushing from the Salles stream, the waterfall unfolds in two majestic drops over more than 80 meters high.
-What immediately impresses is the power of its flow, particularly striking in spring during the snowmelt.
+Gushing from the Salles torrent, the waterfall unfolds in two majestic drops over more than 80 meters in height.
+What immediately strikes is the power of its flow, particularly impressive in spring during the snowmelt.

-The site has been listed in the natural sites inventory since 1914.
-Standing at the foot of this force of nature is an intimidating and refreshing experience, where the spray envelops you instantly.
-It is one of the most photographed places in the region, and for good reason: its green setting and limestone rocks create a striking contrast.
+The site has been listed in the inventory of natural sites since 1914.
+Standing at the foot of this force of nature is an intimidating and refreshing experience, where the spray wraps around you instantly.
+It is one of the most photographed places in the region, and for good reason: its green setting and limestone rocks offer a striking contrast.

 How to access the Cascade du Rouget?